hleclerc/asimd/FINDINGS.md

 A split form is the same three lines for every type and every width, because it delegates to whatever the halves resolve to — a register form, a mask register form, or another split.
-`permute` is deliberately left out: moving a lane from one half to the other is precisely what two half-registers cannot do, and its generic form goes through memory on purpose.
+`permute` was left out at first, on the grounds that moving a lane from one half to the other is precisely what two half-registers cannot do.
+That was the wrong call: an operation that opts out of the split mechanism is a hole in the premise, not an exception to it.
+It is in now — see § 8.

 ### How to run it